 With that, Appoleon threw down a face cover and went to hammering away on the metal helm, slowly shaping it into another perfect piece of armor.

-From the blacksmith I made my way to the stables, where I knew I would find Keaira and Surfal.
+From the blacksmith I made my way to the stables, where I knew I would find Marjan and Surfal.
 The two of them had become close friends and often rode together during the daylight hours.
-I knew Keaira would want to go with me across the sea, but I needed to hear someone be excited about securing the passage, so I defaulted to her.
+I knew Marjan would want to go with me across the sea, but I needed to hear someone be excited about securing the passage, so I defaulted to her.

 “I know, right?”

 “Will we see new plants and trees and animals?” she asked.